chrisburnell/chrisburnell.com/src/pages/projects/bowhead.md

 Sizes can take trickier forms to identify and categorise, and I recommend allowing for more sizes than you might expect at first and paring it back later.
 Getting everything categorised is the hard part; swapping tokens later becomes very trivial off the back of this up-front effort.
 Regardless, I attach any kind of distance-related value to a size, and, once again, we could interchange any of the values between `padding`, `margin`, `border-width`, or `width` and the CSS still makes sense.

-Extrapolating from here across the vast variety of CSS *properties* and the *types of values* they expect, you end up with a map of *most properties* against value types:
+Extrapolating from here across the vast variety of CSS *properties* and the *data type of the values* they expect, you end up with a map of *most properties* against value types:

 <table>
     <thead>